 Top the pie: Cut the pastry into strips and use these to top the meat mixture.
 I like to weave them together because it looks pretty!
 Make an egg wash with the egg, water and garlic then brush this over the Italian meat pie.

-Bake and serve: To cook, you can bake in the oven covered with foil for 1 hour (then remove foil and cook for another 15 minutes until golden brown) or you can smoke it for about 5 hours.
-Serve this pizza gana recipe warm, garnished with herbs if you like.
-This egg, cheese and meat pie smells incredible while it cooks and it’s the perfect Easter brunch or dinner recipe.
+Bake it: To cook, you can bake it in the oven covered with foil for 1 hour (then remove foil and cook for another 15 minutes until golden brown) or you can smoke it for about 5 hours.

-Since the recipe has evolved over time to reflect locally available ingredients, you can see why it’s perfectly fine to make the recipe your own and experiment with different kinds of cheese and meat.
+Mix and match: Since the recipe has evolved over time to reflect locally available ingredients, you can see why it’s perfectly fine to make the recipe your own and experiment with different kinds of cheese and meat.

 Italian Savoury Easter Pie FAQs